aragilar/dnd-flask/data/documentation/combat.md

 **Cold.** The infernal chill radiating from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.

-**Fire.** Red dragons breathe fire, and many spells conjure  ames to deal fire damage.
+**Fire.** Red dragons breathe fire, and many spells conjure flames to deal fire damage.

 **Force.** Force is pure magical energy focused into a damaging form.
 Most effects that deal force damage are spells, including *magic missile* and *spiritual weapon*.